usnistgov/BF/content/en/Info/BF Classes/_INP/DVL.md

 	</tr>
 	<tr>
 			<td>Mechanism </td>
-	<td>Shows how the buggy/faulty operation code is performed.</td>
+	<td>Mechanism operation attribute type – Shows how the buggy/faulty operation code is performed.</td>
 	</tr>
 	<tr>
 			<td>   Safelist </td>
-	<td>A policy based on a set of known good content.</td>
+	<td>Safelist operation attribute – A policy based on a set of known good content.</td>
 	</tr>
 	<tr>
 			<td>   Denylist </td>
-	<td>A policy based on a set of known bad content; helps reject outright maliciously malformed data.</td>
+	<td>Denylist operation attribute – A policy based on a set of known bad content; helps reject outright maliciously malformed data.</td>
 	</tr>
 	<tr>
 			<td>   Format </td>
-	<td>A policy based on syntax format (e.g., defined via regular expression).</td>
+	<td>Format operation attribute – A policy based on syntax format (e.g., defined via regular expression).</td>
 	</tr>
 	<tr>
 			<td>   Length </td>
-	<td>A policy based on allowed number of characters in data.
+	<td>Length operation attribute – A policy based on allowed number of characters in data.
 Note that this is not about the data value as size of an object.</td>
 	</tr>
 	<tr>
 			<td>Source Code </td>
-	<td>Shows where the buggy/faulty operation code is in the program -- in what kind of software.</td>
+	<td>Source Code operation attribute type – Shows where the buggy/faulty operation code is in the program – in what kind of software.</td>
 	</tr>
 	<tr>
 			<td>   Codebase </td>
-	<td>The operation is in the programmer's code - in the application itself.</td>
+	<td>Codebase operation attribute – The operation is in the programmer's code - in the application itself.</td>
 	</tr>
 	<tr>
 			<td>   Third-Party </td>
-	<td>The operation is in a third-party software.</td>
+	<td>Third-Party operation attribute – The operation is in a third-party software.</td>
 	</tr>
 	<tr>
 			<td>   Standard Library </td>
-	<td>The operation is in the standard library for a particular programming language.</td>
+	<td>Standard Library operation attribute – The operation is in the standard library for a particular programming language.</td>
 	</tr>
 	<tr>
 			<td>   Compiler/Interpreter </td>
-	<td>The operation is in the language processor that allows execution or creates executables (compiler, assembler, interpreter).</td>
+	<td>Compiler/Interpreter operation attribute – The operation is in the language processor that allows execution or creates executables (compiler, assembler, interpreter).</td>
 	</tr>
 	<tr>
 			<td>Execution Space </td>
-	<td>Shows where the buggy/faulty operation code is running or with what privilege level).</td>
+	<td>Execution Space operation attribute type – Shows where the buggy/faulty operation code is running or with what privilege level.</td>
 	</tr>
 	<tr>
 			<td>   Local </td>
-	<td>The bugged code runs in an environment with access control policy with limited (local user) permission.</td>
+	<td>Local operation attribute – The bugged code runs in an environment with access control policy with limited (local user) permission.</td>
 	</tr>
 	<tr>
 			<td>   Admin </td>
-	<td>The bugged code runs in an environment with access control policy with unlimited (admin user) permission.</td>
+	<td>Admin operation attribute – The bugged code runs in an environment with access control policy with unlimited (admin user) permission.</td>
 	</tr>
 	<tr>
 			<td>   Bare-Metal </td>
-	<td>The bugged code runs in an environment without privilege control.
+	<td>Bare-Metal operation attribute – The bugged code runs in an environment without privilege control.
 Usually, the program is the only software running and has total access to the hardware.</td>
 	</tr>
 	<tr>
 			<td><strong>Operands Attributes</strong></td>